I.) Untitled Entry No. I

 Again, crying out to your big beautiful and peacefully sleeping dog on the cool tile floor, across the room,

-Speaking, “What must I do to deserve salvation in an attempt to squeeze a pathetic two hours out of the night before the harsh daylight begins to poke around uninvitedly throughout the room.”
+“What must I do to deserve salvation in an attempt to squeeze a pathetic two hours out of the night before the harsh daylight begins to poke around the room, uninvited.”

 Relax, deep breaths.
 You are not alone.
 You’ll soon have too much time on your hands in some place that sheriff’s funny and think back through the decades upon those sleepless, restless nights which you long for so dearly.